 Most whitening products (except toothpastes) contain peroxides, such as urea peroxide or carbamide peroxide.
 This breaks down to hydrogen peroxide (10% carbamide peroxide releases 3.5% hydrogen peroxide in the presence of water), which chemically bleaches both surface stains and the tooth itself.
 At a high enough concentration, peroxides can whiten teeth so that they're lighter than your natural colour.

 DIY home tooth-bleaching kits can be easily bought on the internet.
 The kits generally contain:

 - bleach trays, which may be mouldable (you dip them in boiling water and fit them to your teeth – so-called 'boil and bite')

 - a light to accelerate the process (some kits)

 - remineralising gel or paste to reduce sensitivity (some kits).

-- Try to avoid bleach contact with gums as much as possible, and avoid swallowing the bleach.
-There is some concern, though no conclusive evidence, that peroxides may cause oral cancer, though it's more likely in people already at risk – smokers and those who abuse alcohol.
+Try to avoid bleach contact with gums as much as possible, and avoid swallowing the bleach.
+There is some concern, though no conclusive evidence, that peroxides may cause oral cancer, although it's more likely in people already at risk – smokers and those who abuse alcohol.

-Excessive bleaching attempts can damage enamel, as can overly acidic products.
-You may end up with more porous enamel or a bluish tinge.
+Excessive bleaching attempts can damage enamel, as can poorly formulated or over-acidic products.
+You may end up with more porous enamel, a bluish tinge and/or brittle teeth.